Chapter 10 : Reignited Fears.

 Albus shrugged.
 “They’ve loads of references like that.”

 They did.
-There were so many jokes between her parents and his and their other uncles that you couldn’t begin to figure them out if you tried forever.
+There were so many jokes between her parents and his, and with their other uncles, that you couldn’t begin to figure them out if you tried forever.
 She’d have liked to though.
 It was annoying when people didn’t explain.

-“The problem with being the Seeker,” he pointed out, “is that messing up can lose your team the match and it isn’t easy for a team to make up a hundred and fifty points.”
+“The problem is if your Seeker, then messing up can lose your team the match and it isn’t easy to ever make up a hundred and fifty points.”

 “It can be done though, right?
 Otherwise, there’d be no point playing more than one match.”